Changing the

 This is personal.

-Khary grew up without his mother.
-He spent decades learning to carry that absence, then learning to use it.
+I grew up without my mother.
+I spent decades learning to carry that absence, then learning to use it.
 Not as a wound to display, but as a reason to stay in the fight when it gets hard.

-Gun violence is not abstract to him.
-It is the reason he ran for Congress.
-The reason he served on the Everytown Wisconsin committee.
-The reason he stands at podiums and says out loud what most people only say in private: that suicide is the majority of gun deaths, and that silence is killing people.
+Gun violence is not abstract to me.
+It is why I ran for Congress.
+It is why I served on the Everytown Wisconsin committee.
+It is why I say out loud what most people only say in private: more than half of all gun deaths are suicides, and silence costs lives.

 The reality of gun violence in America